-Eligible expenditure shall be reported on in the context of the annual report.
-The expenditure may be based also on flat rate amounts (such as per diem), in accordance with the terms and rates applied in the public sector of the country for similar actions where no Community co-finance is involved.
+Eligible expenditure shall be reported on in the context of the Annual Report for implementation of the IPARD Programme.

+The expenditure may be based also on flat rate amounts (such as per diem), in accordance with the terms and rates applied in the country for similar actions where no Community co-finance is involved.

 All expenditure as regards experts and other participants will be limited to those from and going to applicant countries and Member States.